LeanoA/Python_Package_Project/README.md

 ### Development Commands
 The following commands are available for the development:
-* `make env`: Create the environment.
+* `make env`: Create a virtual environment, if not exist, and install the requirements.
 The environment is created in the `vLocalEnv` directory in the root of the project.
-* `make dev-env`: Create the development environment.
+* `make dev-env`: Create venv directory if not exist with dev requirements.
+The environment is created in the `vLocalEnv` directory in the root of the project.
-* `make test`: Run the unit tests.
+* `make test`: Run tests quickly with the Python in the virtual environment `vLocalEnv`.
-* `make clean`: Clean dist directories and egg files.
+* `make clean`: Remove all build, test, coverage and Python artifacts
+* `make test-image`: Run tests quickly with the Python in the virtual environment `vLocalEnv` and generate the images for the unit tests.
-* `make package`: Create a source distribution with sdist.
-For more information about sdist, please visit: https://docs.python.org/3/distutils/sourcedist.html
+* `make dist`: Builds source package with sdist.
+For more information about sdist, please visit: https://packaging.python.org/guides/distributing-packages-using-setuptools/#source-distributions

+### Unit Tests without Make

 To generate the images base-line for the unit tests, run the following command:
 ```bash